-- Install rectifier-regulator in blower housing, if removed previously, then connect rectifier-regulator ground lead with washer and silver screw through eyelet as shown.
-If a grounding bracket is used, secure with lower mounting screw and washer, against outer side of rectifier-regulator. - Install B+ terminal/lead into center position of rectifier-regulator plug and connect plug to rectifierregulator.
+- Install rectifier-regulator in blower housing if removed previously, then connect rectifier-regulator ground lead with washer and silver screw through eyelet.
+If a grounding bracket is used, secure with mounting screw and washer, against outer side of rectifier-regulator. - Install B+ terminal/lead into center position of rectifier-regulator plug and connect plug to rectifierregulator.

-SMART-SPARK, Module
+SMART-SPARKTM Module

-On engines with SMART-SPARK_TM, reinstall SAM module to blower housing or cylinder baffle.
-Do not overtighten retaining screws.
+On engines with SMART-SPARK, reinstall SAM module to blower housing or cylinder baffle.
+Do not over-tighten retaining screws.